tier4/caret_doc/docs/configuration/intra_node_data_path.md

 arch.update_message_context('/pong_node', '/ping', '/pong', 'use_latest_message')
 ```

-As a result of these processes, data path is defined as `use_latest_message`.
+As a result of these processes, the data path is defined as `use_latest_message`.
 The edited architecture file is output by `arch.export()` function.

-You can also remove intra-node data path of `use_latest_message` in Architecture object using the following Python API.
+You can also remove intra-node data path of `use_latest_message` in the Architecture object using the following Python API.

 ```python
 # arch is caret_analyze.architecture.architecture.Architecture-based object